lcappuccio/crud-application/README.md

 ## Installation
 1. Create the necessary database table on your favourite RDBMS (see script.sql)
-2. Download and change JDBC URL, username and password in org.systemexception.crudapplication.impl.EmployeeDaoImpl
+2. Download and change JDBC URL, username and password in org.systemexception.crudapplication.dao.EmployeeDaoImpl
 3. Compile and deploy to you favourite web container

 ## Dependencies